wp-plugins/quick-event-manager/readme.txt

 === Quick Event Manager ===

 Contributors:
-Tags: contact form
+Tags: event manager, calendar
 Requires at least: 2.7
-Tested up to: 3.4.1
+Tested up to: 3.6
 Stable tag: trunk

 Simple event manager.
 No messing about, just add events and a shortcode and the plugin does the rest for you.